-We identified four ongoing trials that are potentially relevant to this topic.
-One is a Canadian trial122 of the Nurse-Family Partnership model; two trials testing this model in Elmira, New York, 95-99 and Memphis, Tennessee, 93, 94 have been included in this review.
-A second trial123 presented preliminary results from brief universal nurse home-visiting program, Durham Connects, but did not report on child maltreatment outcomes.
-124 A third trial is enrolling families of children with special healthcare needs and provides a behavioral intervention intended to improve parenting skills and prevent child neglect.
-125 Finally, a fourth trial aims to enhance coping and resilience by improving the quality of the parent-child relationship.
-126 It includes families with young children aged 2 to 36 months at risk for maltreatment.
-Because recruitment is ongoing and draws from referrals from child welfare, family court, primary care, and preventive agencies, the final proportion of children with signs, symptoms, or prior experience of maltreatment is not known (and therefore the study's relevance to our review is not yet known).
+We identified three ongoing trials that are potentially relevant to this topic.
+One is a Canadian trial^{125, 126} of the Nurse-Family Partnership model; two trials testing this model in Elmira, New York,98-102 and Memphis, Tennessee,^{96, 97} have been included in this review.
+A second trial is enrolling families of children with special health care needs and provides a behavioral intervention intended to improve parenting skills and prevent child neglect.127 Finally, a third trial aims to enhance coping and resilience by improving the quality of the parent-child relationship.126 It includes families with young children through 36 months at risk for maltreatment.
+No eligible outcomes were reported in preliminary results.128